Hans My Hedgehog: Deformed dwarf

 The Hans the Hedgehog character is a half-hedgehog, of clearly tiny stature.
 In the tale he rides a cock like a horse, and the two together are mistaken for some "little animal".
 Hans is treated as a "monster" in his folktale world, and thus distinguished from Thumbling or Tom Thumb who are merely diminutive humans.
 Unlike the other Grimms' tale characters who are portrayed as a fully animal form, Hans is the only half-animal half-human hybrid, thus increasing his overall outlandishness.

 Researcher Ann Schmiesing engages in a disability studies analysis of the tale and its protagonist.
 According to her, the Grimms implicitly suggest Hans's outward appearance as symbolic of "a disease or impairment that stunted physical or cognitive growth", and thus Hans's condition is to be associated with disability as well as deformity.
 Hans therefore qualifies as being classed as the "cripple", or rather the "super cripple (supercrip)" hero figure.
 The fairy tale "cripple" is stereotypically ostracized and shunned by society, but even after he turns "supercripple", i.e., demonstrates "extraordinary abilities" and "overachievement", this does not vindicate him in the eyes of other folk in the story, but rather only exacerbates his "enfreakment", according to Schmiesing.
 To the readership, however, the able underdog is a figure that "defies pity".

 In this analysis, his level of "freakiness" is also heightened after he requests bagpipes from his father who is going to the market, as does the rooster that he rides.

 Variants

-According to Swedish folklorist Waldemar Liungman and narrative researcher Ines Köhler-Zülch, tale type ATU 441 is reported in Germany, Baltic Countries, Hungary and among West Slavic (Note: Czech: Tille 1929ff.; Slovakian: Gašparíková1991f.
+According to Swedish folklorist Waldemar Liungman and narrative researcher Ines Köhler-Zülch, tale type ATU 441 is reported in Germany, Baltic Countries, Hungary and among West Slavic (Note: Czech: Tille 1929ff.; Slovak: Gašparíková 1991f.
 I, No. 298; Polish: Krzyżanowski 1962f.
 I) and South Slavic (Note: Croatian: Leskien 1915, No. 33; Slovene: Byhan 1958, 94ff., Bolhar 1974, 101ff.) peoples (although Liungman mentioned the existence of variants in Sweden, Greece, and Italy).
+Estonian scholars, in the 2009 edition of the Estonian Folktale Catalogue, state that tale type ATU 441 is not very known internationally, being found in the Baltic Countries, Central and Eastern Europe, and in some parts of Asia.